Tanz0rz/haxe-fmod/README.md

   - Haxe version 4.x.x
   - FMOD Studio/API version 2.00.08
 - FMOD Studio Live Update for real-time mixing of sounds in your game (make sure to disable auto-reconnect in FMOD Studio)
-- `FaxeSoundHelper` library to simplify FMOD calls
+- `FmodManager` library to simplify FMOD calls
-- `FaxeUtilitiesFlixel` and `FaxeFlxUpdater` libraries with additional convenience methods for `Flixel` projects
+- `FmodUtilities` and `FmodUpdater` libraries with additional convenience methods for `Flixel` projects
 - FMOD Studio script to automatically generate a Haxe constants file (`.hx`) that can be used to reference your Music and SFX in code without using strings

 ## FMOD Studio Project Configuration